zabavnov/gitpush/README.md

 <h2>Use flags:</h2><br>
 <b>--new</b><br>
-init new repo and add new remote repo<br>
+init new git repo and add new remote repo<br>
 <b>--add</b><br>
 stage changes for commit<br>
 <b>--commit</b><br>
 make a commit with your comment<br>
 <b>--push</b><br>
+Push your changes to the remote git repo
 <b>--tree</b><br><br>

 <b><h2>.gitignore for:</h2></b><br>